pangchenglin/CS-RTS/README.md

 # S-RTS
-This code will be released soon.
+This code will be released after received.